-RESPONSE: The commenter is correct that NF14 is associated with HUC 02040301020050, Metedeconk R NB (confluence to Rt 9) and this correction was made to the GIS coverage and StoryMap.
+RESPONSE: The commenter is correct that NF14 is associated with HUC 02040301020050, Metedeconk R NB (confluence to Rt 9).
+The location was an inadvertent error without substantive impact on determinations made in the list and this correction was made to the GIS coverage and StoryMap.